Olympic Games

 Oldest Male Medalist

 The oldest male Olympic medalist is genarally considered to be Swedish shooter Oscar Swahn.
 He won a silver medal in 1920 when he was 72 years, 281 days old.
-Overall Swahn won 6 medals in a shooting sport called "running deer." in appearances at the 1908, 1912, and 1920 Games.
+Overall Swahn won six medals in a shooting event called "running deer" in appearances at the 1908, 1912, and 1920 Games.
 However, there is an older medalist from the little known art competitions that ran from 1912 to 1948.
 In the final year that these events were held, British graphic artist John Copley was awarded the silver medal for his design "Polo Player" just about a month before his 74th birthday.
 This makes him officially the oldest Olympic medalists ever.

 Oldest Female Competitor

 The oldest woman to compete in the Olympics was British rider Lorna Johnstone, who participated in Equestrian at the 1972 Olympic Games at 70 years and 5 days old.
+Another equestrian athlete, 66 years old Mary Hanna from Australia, became the second-oldest female Olympian when she competed at the Tokyo Olympics in 2021.
+Hanna is back in Paris as a reserve team member for Australia, but is not expected to compete.

 Oldest Female Medalist